xitonix/trubka/README.md

 ### Interactive mode

 Trubka can also be executed in interactive mode using the `-i` flag.
-Interactive mode walks you though the steps of picking topic(s) and proto message type(s) from provided lists of exising topics, fetched from the server, and a list of protocol buffer messages, living in the  `--proto-root` directory.
+Interactive mode walks you though the steps of picking topic(s) and proto message type(s) from provided lists of existing topics, fetched from the server, and a list of protocol buffer messages, living in the  `--proto-root` directory.
 If you have too many topics on the server, the list can be narrowed down using `--topic-filter` flag.
-The message type list could also be filtered using `—type-filter` flag.
+The message type list could also be filtered using `—proto-filter` flag.

 ```bash
 trubka consume --proto-root /protocol_buffers_dir --brokers localhost:9092 \